-The Series is new and therefore does not have a performance history for a full calendar year.
+The Series has not yet commenced operations and therefore does not have a performance history for a full calendar year.
 Performance information for the Series will be provided once it has annual returns for a full calendar year.
 Please remember that the Series past performance (before and after taxes) is not necessarily an indication of its future performance.
 It may perform better or worse in the future.